What is SteadyPay?

 How do I make repayments?

-You repay your top-up advances via a number of regular instalments, which are scheduled based on whether you get paid weekly, fortnightly or monthly.
-Once you’ve received a top-up advance, SteadyPay will automatically take the scheduled instalments from your bank account.
-If you’re unable to make a repayment, you should contact SteadyPay at least three days before the instalment is due to be taken from your account.
+You repay your top-up advances through regular instalments, which are scheduled based on whether you get paid weekly, fortnightly or monthly.
+Once you’ve received a top-up advance, SteadyPay automatically takes the scheduled instalments from your bank account.
+If you can’t make a repayment, you should contact SteadyPay at least 3 days before the instalment is due to be taken from your account.

 |Repay early at any point|